squirrel-prover/squirrel-prover/examples/README.md

 - `basic-hash.sp` for the complete proof of unlinkability They are well suited to get a first feel of the tool.

+## Comparison with CryptoVerif and EasyCrypt
+To help comparing Squirrel to existing approaches in the computational model, we conduct the security analysis of the same protocol (Basic Hash) in three different tools: Squirrel, CryptoVerif and EasyCrypt.

+The corresponding files can be found in:
+- `basic-hash.sp` authentication and unlinkability, Squirrel
+- `cryptoverif/basic-hash-auth.pcv` authentication, CryptoVerif
+- `cryptoverif/basic-hash-unlink.pcv` unlinkability, CryptoVerif
+- `easycrypt/basic-hash-auth.pcv` authentication, EasyCrypt
+- `easycrypt/basic-hash-unlink.pcv` unlinkability, EasyCrypt

 ## Case Studies

 Case studies that use an axiom among `cca1`,`enckp`,`prf`,`euf`,`ddh`